SpongePowered/SpongeDocs/source/users/java/java.rst

 not need the JDK.

-What's the difference between 32-bit and 64-bit?
+What's the Difference Between 32-bit and 64-bit?
 --------------------------------------

 **32-bit**: 32-bit Java is the most common Java installation, due to it being the default download